 Recuero, R., Zago, G. and Bastos, M. T. (2014).
 O discurso dos #ProtestosBR: análise de conteúdo do Twitter.
 Galáxia (São Paulo), 14(28), pp. 199-216. doi: 10.1590/1982-25542014217911

 Villar, A., Callegaro, M. and Yang, Y. (2013).
 Where Am I?
 A Meta-Analysis of Experiments on the Effects of Progress Indicators for Web Surveys.
 Social Science Computer Review, 31(6), pp. 744-762. doi: 10.1177/0894439313497468

 Ryan, L., Cooper, P. and Drey, N. (2013).
 University Research Ethics Committees as learning communities: Identifying and utilising collaboratively produced knowledge in decision-making.
 Research Ethics, 9(4), pp. 166-174. doi: 10.1177/1747016112437688

 Cohen, R. L. (2013).
 Femininity, Childhood and the Non-Making of a Sporting Celebrity: The Beth Tweddle Case.
 Sociological Research Online, 18(3), doi: 10.5153/sro.3193

-Lord, C., Lloyd, J. & Barnes, M. (2013).
+Lord, C., Lloyd, J. and Barnes, M. (2013).
 Understanding Landlords: A study of private landlords in the UK using the Wealth and Assets Survey.
 London, UK: Strategic Society Centre.